The Samsung Knox platform

 Device management and deployment

 Enterprises with tens, hundreds, or thousands of employee mobile devices need to manage them easily, securely, and efficiently.
-Through MDM systems, enterprise IT admins can use a web console to centrally and remotely manage devices over-the-air.
+Through EMM systems, IT admins can use a web console to centrally manage remote devices over-the-air.
 IT admins can control Samsung Knox devices comprehensively, managing device features with ease.

-This management is possible through the Samsung Knox SDK, which offers over 1500 APIs for granular and flexible control over Samsung devices.
-This functionality is on top of the basic APIs offered through the Android SDK, providing a more powerful superset of capabilities.
-An MDM app on an employee device receives IT admin commands from the MDM web console, and calls Knox APIs to deploy commands on Knox devices.
-This integration enables enterprise IT admins to deploy IT policies to manage and secure every aspect of Knox devices
+This management is possible through the Samsung Knox SDK, which offers over 1300 APIs for granular and flexible control over Samsung devices.
+This functionality is on top of the basic APIs offered through the Android SDK, providing an even more powerful superset of capabilities.
+An EMM app on an employee device receives IT admin commands from the EMM web console, and calls Knox APIs to deploy commands on Knox devices.
+This integration enables enterprise IT admins to deploy IT policies to manage and secure every aspect of Knox devices.

 Device management services